Oht0nger/PhoLabeler/README.md

 4) Saving and loading of a labeling session i.e. a can saved a session and load it to continue the labeling task.
 5) Saving of plot graphics to include in documents or presentations

-Main updates in v2.0
+**Main updates in v2.0**

+1)	New User Interface - All tools organized in one panel
-1)	The Create New Session Dialog has been split to enable independent loading of ATL03 data and setting of session parameters
+2)  The Create New Session Dialog has been split to enable independent loading of ATL03 data and setting of session parameters
-2)	Added capability to link ATL08 photon class values   to speed-up creating of labeled data
+3)	Added capability to link ATL08 photon class values   to speed-up creating of labeled data
-3)	Added capability to add trackmarks for quick navigation to section of interest along a track
+4)	Added capability to add trackmarks for quick navigation to section of interest along a track
-4)	Added option to render point cloud by signal confidence and plot calculated ATL08 terrain canopy height values
+5)	Added option to render point cloud by signal confidence and plot calculated ATL08 terrain canopy height values
-5)	Point selection tools are now state (on/off) buttons.
+6)	Point selection tools are now state (on/off) buttons.
 Click to start and click to stop the tool.
-6)	Added button to enable skipping to beginning   or end   of track
+7)	Added button to enable skipping to beginning   or end   of track

 <a href = https://github.com/Oht0nger/PhoLabeler/releases>Download the version 2.0 and user manual</a>